kristiankostecky/myfox/README.md

 ## Getting Started

+Firs copy the `.env.example` file to `.env` and fill in the required environment variables.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev